 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) written tests and assignments; (2) oral presentation; and (3) class participation.
+Indicative assessments in this unit are as follows: (1) written tests and assignments; (2) oral presentation; and (3) class participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)